-- How much do you know about investing?
+How much do you know about investing?

 Do you want to have full control or do you want someone else to do the buying or selling for you?

-Will you need access to live data or will 20 minute delayed data be ok?
+Will you need access to live data or will 20-minute delay in data be okay?

-- How often will you likely to be trading?
+How often will you likely to be trading?
 More frequent traders can access sophisticated trading platforms for free; otherwise you may have to pay ongoing monthly fees for advanced access.

-- Will you want to trade direct international shares and contracts for difference (CFDs) as well as Australian shares and will you need access to currency exchange?
+Will you want to trade direct international shares and contracts for difference (CFDs) as well as Australian shares and will you need access to currency exchange?

 Most online brokers will help you to become familiar with their platform and provide over the phone advice on how to place an order, if you are comfortable using the internet.